 TGaz editor: Modify the paragraph in 9.4.2.278 starting on P47L11 as (#1367):

 The Duration subfield in the Availability Window Information field indicates the duration of the corresponding Availability Window in units of 100 microseconds.
+The value of 0 is Reserved (#1367).